moldit/mold/docs/index.rst

   determined solely by the exit code.
 Things written to stderr do NOT need to be JSON documents.

-- ``log`` (3): (XXX protocol to be determined).
-Things written to this channel are passed through to the historian.
+- ``channel3`` (3): Things written to this channel are passed through to the historian.
 It is expected that this channel will be used to upload log files, indicate steps in a process, label stdin/out/err for each spawned process, etc...

   A script should not depend on this file descriptor being available.
 So these two calls should have the same stdout, stderr and exit code given the